The Challenges of ADHD

 Clinical studies were conducted which intended to test the emotional strain on parents of kids with ADHD, incidental to their children’s struggles with symptoms.
 The study found that the ups and downs of the children have a consistent relationship with a parent’s mood.

-Requires a kind of constant vigilance, a high level of energy, a well-tested patience.
-The stress involved on all parties can take a massive toll on mental and physical health.
+It requires a kind of constant vigilance, a high level of energy, well-tested patience.
+The stress involved in all parties can take a massive toll on mental and physical health.

 A sheer lack of community resources can alienate a child, resulting in unchecked behaviors that are burdensome in concentric circles, ever-widening as the child grows, and over time, the stresses of non-conformity manifest in often unpredictable ways.